suvamligal/prabhu/README.md

 # prabhu
-Please, reference the branch - Beta for the source codes.
+Please, reference the branch - Beta for the source codes and other details.